 Dataset and Protocol

 The dataset used in this contest was acquired using three XIMEA snapshot cameras including VIS, NIR and RedNIR, which respectively covers 16 bands, 25 bands and 15 bands after calibration.
 The videos were captured at 25 frames per second (FPS).
 Each frame was originally captured in 2D and arranged in a mosaic mode.
 Each frame is then converted to 3D with the first two dimensions index the location of each pixel, and the third dimension indexes the band number (code provided).
 For the RedNIR data, please drop out the last band which contains only zero values.
 False-color videos generated from the hyperspectral videos are also provided.
-The first frames of training dataset are as follows:
+The first frames of some videos are as follows:

 Preprocessing